 - So a critical step, that will take a bit of effort, is to discover what’s really happening with your current Representatives and the folks who are running against them, i.e., what bills they have voted on, not just what they campaign about!
-Do the research so you can choose someone whose not going to lie to you, campaign, and then vote.
+Do the research so you can choose someone who is not going to lie to you – who is on the people’s side, campaign, and then vote.
 A good source to start with is https://justfacts.votesmart.org/.

 - The next step is the easiest of all – put up signs for your choice – starting in your front yard.

-- Attend or even host a candidate meet-and-greet.
+Attend or even host a candidate meet-and-greet – on time.
 I once arrived dreadfully late to an in-person meet-and-greet, interrupting the candidate’s speech as I had to cross the dining room to sit down, but everything was laid back and very personable once we settled in.
 A meet-and-greet really gives you and your guests an opportunity to ask questions, which alone makes an impact if you choose your questions right (climate change, climate change!).
 A greater impact will be made when others in the room (now the virtual room) nod their heads if you talk about your concern about climate change.

-- If allowed despite COVID, work with others to go door-to-door.
-One can get a registered voter list from your precinct/county that provides the addresses of registered voters, so you then can independently go door-to-door, but if canvassing with others, you can bond/learn/have fun.
-Gather your talking points, wear a COVID mask, wear identification, take a water bottle, wear walking shoes and sunscreen, then wash your hands, and knock.
-Let people know what your concerns are, and why you think your candidate will help find solutions.
+If allowed despite COVID, work with others to go door-to-door.
+In the U.S. at least, one can get a registered voter list from your precinct/county that provides the addresses of registered voters, so you then can independently go door-to-door, but if canvassing with others, you can bond/learn/have fun.
+Gather your talking points, wear a COVID mask, wear identification, take a water bottle, wear walking shoes and sunscreen, don’t forget to wash your hands, and then knock.
+Let people know what your concerns are and why you think your candidate will help find solutions.

 Getting the Right Folks in Office: Voting